 Power of Attorney, Health Proxy, and Will

 While you have the estate attorney on the phone, you also will want to make sure that they have a health proxy and a will.
-The health proxy allows you to make health decisions from a family member if they are unable to do so.
-While it’s difficult to think about, health proxies will typically list out end of life decisions.
+The health proxy allows you to make healthy decisions from a family member if they are unable to do so.
+While it’s difficult to think about, health proxies will typically list out the end of life decisions.
 For example, a health proxy may state that mom or dad refuses to have a machine breathe for them if they are no longer able to breathe on their own.
 The questions are tough to answer but it’s very important to have this document in place.

 Home Care, Assisted Living, or Nursing Home

 Prior to the health event, mom or dad may have been living by themselves at their house.
 Now the doctor is telling them that because of the damage done by the stroke, that they will not release them from the hospital until other arrangements are made for their care.
 There are three options to receive care:

 - Receiving care in the home via home care by health aids

 - Assisted living facility